Coronavirus (Covid-19) vaccinations in Lincolnshire

 The COVID-19 vaccine will not be offered to unpaid carers and household contacts of people with immunosuppression in England.
 JCVI advice has continued to adapt as COVID-19 has changed from a pandemic threat to becoming a common milder infection.
 This transition reflects the very high levels of immunity in the population against COVID-19.
 The available vaccines continue to provide good additional protection against becoming severely ill (being hospitalised or dying).
 Those aged below 65 years who are otherwise healthy are not at high risk of severe COVID-19.

-COVID-19 and flu vaccinations will be available to eligible adults from 3 October 2024.
-Eligible people can now book an appointment for a vaccination (from 3 October onwards) online here Book, change, or cancel a COVID-19 vaccination appointment online – NHS (www.nhs.uk) or by calling 119.
+Eligible people can book an appointment for a vaccination online here Book, change, or cancel a COVID-19 vaccination appointment online – NHS (www.nhs.uk) by by downloading the NHS app or by calling 119.

 See a list and map showing the locations of the community pharmacies offering the Covid-19 vaccination in Lincolnshire this autumn – Community pharmacies offering Covid-19 vaccinations – Lincolnshire.